 Inspired by nature, WineHive is the most space-efficient wine storage system in the world.
 It's also infinitely expandable, so it can grow alongside your wine collection.

 In 2012, John successfully crowdfunded WineHive on Kickstarter.
 John needed a minimum of $15,000 to pay for tooling, manufacturing, and shipping of a minimum production run of WineHive parts from a local manufacturer.
 With the help of the generous Kickstarter community, social media, and influential blogs like Uncrate, John raised over $65,000 in less than 30 days.
 WineHive became a thing.

-John also continued his education in the field of Biomimicry, or nature-inspired design, at the Biomimicry Institute's inaugural Biomimicry Specialist Program.
-John is a certified Biomimicry Specialist, and was hired as a Sustainable Design Consultant for Keurig Green Mountain, and Natura, a Brazilian cosmetics manufacturer.
+John also continued his education in the field of Biomimicry (nature-inspired design), at the Biomimicry Institute's inaugural Biomimicry Specialist Program.
+John is a certified Biomimicry Specialist, and has served as a Sustainable Design Consultant for Keurig Green Mountain Coffee, and the leading Brazilian cosmetics manufacturer, Natura.

 Forbes recently interviewed John for their "Perfect Gifts for Wine Lovers" spread, where he stated: "I wanted to create something different that would also be sustainable.
 There are no landfills in nature, everything must be made sustainably.”